vvanholl/myresume/resume.md

 Tenacious problem solver, able to quickly grasp complex systems and identify opportunities for improvements and resolution of critical issues

-Very good teamwork and leardship skills
+Very good teamwork and leadership skills

 ![My skills](skills.png)